 If you are comparing images based on their previews in Adobe Bridge, leave the Apply Auto Tone Adjustments preference deselected, which is the default.
 Otherwise, you’ll be comparing images that have already been adjusted.

 As you make adjustments, keep an eye on the end points of the histogram, or use the shadow and highlight clipping previews.

 While moving the tone controls sliders, hold down Alt (Windows) or Option (Mac OS) to preview where highlights or shadows are clipped.
 Move the slider until clipping begins, and then reverse the adjustment slightly.
-(For more information, see Preview highlight and shadow clipping in Camera Raw.)
+(For more information, see Preview highlight and shadow clipping.)